-- Key in the phone number, then press () key. - Press key to browse the last dialed numbers list, then press key again to dial. - Long press () key to redial the last dialed number. - Find a Phone Book record by name and press key. - Find a Phone Book record by location and press key. - Long press 1 ~ 9 key to use speed dial.
+- Key in the phone number, then press key. - Press key to browse the last dialed numbers list, then press key again to dial. - Long press \(\bigcirc \) key to redial the last dialed number. - Find a Phone Book record by name and press (key. - Long press 1 ~ key to use speed dial. - From "Outgoing Call" log, choose a number to dial and press key.